tdaverse/interplex/cran-comments.md

 There were no ERRORs or WARNINGs.

-There were three NOTEs, varying slightly by platform.
+There were four NOTEs from the vanilla check.
 One was due to this being a new submission.

 Another note "Found the following files/directories" and listed "''NULL''".
 Based on [{rhub} issue #560](https://github.com/r-hub/rhub/issues/560), this is likely a problem with R-hub and can be ignored.